griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### Gffcompare 0.9.8
-Describes dependencies for Gffcompare 0.9.8, used in this course for ....
+Describes dependencies and installation for Gffcompare 0.9.8, used in this course for ....
 ```bash
 # start sudo shell
 sudo bash